PabloGancharov/PabloGancharov.github.io/_posts/2017-06-18-part-time-scrum-master.markdown

 ## Why having part time Scrum Masters?

+### Growing Teams
-Growing teams will reach the limit proposed by Scrum (maximum 9 members of the dev-team) so eventually the team should be splitted.
+Growing teams will reach the limit proposed by Scrum (maximum 9 members of the dev-team) so eventually the team should be split.
 That means that each team will require their own scrum master.

 ![Part time scrum master](/files/part-time-scrum-master/scrum team.svg)